iimog/wikidata-game-flower-color/README.md

 ```

 #### Generate SQL files
+This step is only required if you updated the plants or colors tsv files.
 In order to convert the tsv files into sql files ready for import into the database you can use this perl commands:
 ```bash
 # Colors